StonyBrookDB/iSPEED/README.md

 ## Run tests
 The scripts in the /script folder can be used to run tests by your own. clean.sh delete the output folders and temporary files, you may want to modify it to fulfill your needs. runcombiner.sh is called by runtest.sh and runtest_nn.sh to combine the compressed data which is the output of the preprocessing step.
 After uploaded data into folders in hdfs, run command:
 ```
-docker run --rm --env-file=hadoop.env --net=hadoop -v /tmp:/tmp -it ispeed bash
+docker run --rm --env-file=hadoop.env --net=hadoop -it ispeed bash
 ```
 It will run a shell which you can run tests.
-Then you can run tests with command:
+Then you can run tests with command for testing:
 ```
 sh runtest.sh
 ```